ahanel13/Restaurant_RESTApi/README.md

         ]
     }

-For a single ingredient send request to /ingredients/{ingredient_id}
+For a single table send request to /tables/{table_id}

 #### POST Request
 Request body: